MCP Gateway

 Security Features

-- Emergency stop — Instantly block all MCP servers or a specific server/agent
+- Emergency stop — Admin-gated and audited; instantly block all MCP servers or a specific server/agent

 - Blockchain audit trail — BLOCKED decisions and HIGH/CRITICAL-risk calls are attested on Flare